 How is Save the Children Helping Children at the Border?

-For 100 years, Save the Children has protected the world’s children from harm and ensured their rights are upheld.
+For more than 100 years, Save the Children has protected the world’s children from harm and ensured their rights are upheld.

-Through donor support, we are the only national response agency working in transit shelters focused on the unique needs of children.
+Through donor support, we are the leading national response agency working in transit shelters focused on the unique needs of children at the U.S. southern border, from California through Texas.
+Our work features programs to protect children and address their immediate needs, resource support and advocacy.

 4 Things You Need to Know About Children in Crisis at the Border